nikcheerla/euphonia/README.md

 models.py houses abstract code for Keras models that learn from/train on data from a generator.

-See pitch_guess_model.py and state_prediction_model.py for an example of how it all fits together! pitch_guess model tries to predict the pitch of the next note given the sequence of pitches of the previous 50 pitches, and it achieves a bit of success (an example generated piece is in the results folder), although it still sounds pretty bad. state_prediction_model.py tries to ambitiously predict the entire state beat by beat, and fails miserably ;)
+See pitch_guess_model.py and state_prediction_model.py for an example of how it all fits together! pitch_guess model tries to predict the pitch of the next note given the sequence of pitches of the previous 50 pitches, and it achieves a bit of success (an example generated piece is in the results folder), although it still sounds pretty terrible. state_prediction_model.py tries to ambitiously predict the entire state beat by beat, and fails miserably ;)

-The most useful part of this code is probably representations.py, as it puts MIDI
+The most useful part of this code is probably representations.py, as it puts MIDI files in an ML-friendly format.